 Two things will likely become clear at this point:

-2. You will end up with both some empty boxes AND some extra people.
+3. Therefore, you will end up with both some empty boxes AND some extra people.

 The hard part

 The real leadership challenge comes in when you need to fill the empty boxes, and deal with the extra people.

 There is a straightforward, and business focused way to move people off your team when you can’t fire them for being poor performers — And you don’t want to fire them because they are good, loyal, hard working people.